angel-vlzqz/Operating-Systems/projects/CLC1/README.md

-Once you have downloaded of cloned this repo to your machine using git, run this command in your CLI
+Once you have downloaded or cloned this repo to your machine using git, run this command in your CLI
 ```
 g++ -pthread -o run prodCons.cpp